 Vixen FL80S Review

 Thank goodness, we’re over the worst: in terms of Mars oppositions, at least.
 The 2010 and 2012 oppositions were the most distant in this particular cycle, with Mars achieving a maximum angular size of 14” (compared with 25” in 2003).
-In truth this opposition (maximum April 8th, 2014) won’t be much better, but thereafter (2016 and 2018) we are in for a couple of good ‘uns.
-Personally, I aim to make at least one trip to somewhere with really good seeing for one of those oppositions (last chance for me – I’ll be ancient by the peak of the next cycle).
+The 2016 and 2018 were the closest in this cycle, but much too low in the sky to give good views from the UK.
+For the next few, Mars will be smaller but much more observable.

 So, if you’re keen to observe Mars over the coming oppositions and you want a small, portable travel scope to do the job, what should you buy?
 The problem is that Mars makes particular demands on your scope system.
 Why?
 Because Mars is small, bright and its surface markings are low in contrast.
 Also, because it’s red!

 The fact that Mars is red (or yellow-orange anyway) is a problem because many modern refractors (and even catadioptrics) are optimised at short wavelengths for imaging (to avoid bright blue-white stars ‘bloating’ in CCD images).
 As I noted in my review of the TV-76, when you turn a fast ED doublet on Mars you realise this all too well: it’s hard to find best focus and the image is soft and a halo of deep red wafts in the turbulence.
 This is a deeper problem than simple chromatic aberration (false colour fringing).

 The following graph, of optical quality, in the guise of Strehl ratio, at different wavelengths for a fast APO, explains why such scopes can be poor on Mars.
 To put those Strehl figures into context, 0.95 is excellent, 0.80 barely acceptable.
 So, in the red (and even yellow to some extent) your expensive, beautifully figured APO lens turns into a piece of bottle glass!